Time management is vital, especially now when there are so many things to distract me.

 Similarly, how to learn to focus on time, it’s important to be more aware of where and why you are investing the time.

 Some tenders don’t adapt to paying attention to time and run behind.

 To solve it wearing a watch or using a timer won’t solve all the problems, but it makes you much more aware of where you are spending the time.

 Due to the era, teens are more aware of technology than anyone else.

 When it comes to academics, there are downsides too.
-Since everything is all distracting, you need to help them manage the time for technology.
+Since everything is all distracting, you need to help them manage their time for technology.

 They can’t avoid but put limitations so it won’t interfere with their important work.

-Again, don’t tell them to cut the technology completely as it’s not possible.
-Instead, help them in managing the time well and improve the overall time management.
+Again, don’t tell them to cut the technology completely, as it’s not possible.
+Instead, help them in managing their time well and improve their overall time management.